goodnessibeh/GCI-OpenSSL-Manager/README.md

 # GCI-OpenSSL-Manager

+## Author
+Goodness Caleb Ibeh

 ## Overview
 **GCI-OpenSSL-Manager** is a PowerShell script designed to automatically update OpenSSL libraries on Windows systems.
-The script scans the system for existing OpenSSL library files and replaces them with the latest version.
+The script Downloads the latest version of the Open SSL installer, installs silently and scans the system for existing OpenSSL library files and replaces them with the latest version.
 It can be used as a **Platform Script in Microsoft Intune** for enterprise deployments or executed **locally on a Windows machine** with administrative privileges.

 ## Features
+- Ensures the script runs with administrative privileges.
 - Downloads the latest OpenSSL installer from a trusted source.
 - Installs OpenSSL silently without user intervention.
 - Scans the system for outdated OpenSSL library files.
 - Replaces old library files with the latest versions.
 - Generates detailed logs for auditing and troubleshooting.
+- Cleans up temporary files after installation.

 ## Prerequisites
 Before running the script, ensure the following requirements are met: